Decodum/Membrane_protein_localization_states/README.md

 * clustering stability was evaluated using bootstrap Adjusted Rand Index;
 * gene-level summaries were used to reduce observation-level redundancy;
 * antibody distribution was inspected across clusters;
-* cell line diversity was examined to detect possible cell-line-specific artifacts;
 * biological coherence was assessed using known marker genes and functional annotation patterns.

 In the current analysis, the mean bootstrap ARI is approximately **0.89**, suggesting that the clustering structure is reproducible under resampling.